syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/gallery-items.md

 {% previewsample "page.domainurl/code-snippet/ribbon/gallery/classCustomization" %}
 {% endif %}

-#### Disabled Item
+#### Disabled

-You can use the [disabled](../api/ribbon/ribbonGalleryItemModel/#disabled) property to disable a Ribbon gallery item.
+You can use the [disabled](../api/ribbon/ribbonGalleryItemModel/#disabled) property to disable the Ribbon gallery item.
 It prevents the user interaction when set to `true`.
 By default, the value is `false`.

 {% if page.publishingplatform == "typescript" %}